ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/particleBasedRadiationtransport.rst

 These initial attributes as well as additional ones are set with functors that can be configured in ``externalBeam.param``.
 This param file also defines the beam profile and shape.
 The injection has to be also included in ``iterationStart.param``.

+Please note, the particle boundary offset is taken into account when spawning particles, but the beam temporal shape is not automaticaly shifted.
+The offset can be set manually via `beamDelay_SI` in `OffsetParam`.
 Example Configuration
 ^^^^^^^^^^^^^^^^^^^^^